On the universal deformations for SL_2-representations of knot groups

 we prove, using the result in Section 1, that there exists the universal deformation of $\overline{\rho}$

 which parametrizes all lifts of $\overline{\rho}$ to ${\rm SL}_2$-representations over complete local ${\cal O}$-algebras where ${\cal O}$ a complete discrete valuation ring whose residue field is $k$.
-A merit to make use of pseudo-representations is to enable us to relate the universal deformation ring with the character scheme/variety of ${\rm SL}_2$-representations where the latter has been extensively studied in the context of topology (e.g., [CS], [Le], [PS] etc).
+A merit to make use of pseudo-representations is to enable us to relate the universal deformation ring with the character scheme/variety of ${\rm SL}_2$-representations where the latter has been extensively studied in the context of topology (e.g., [3], [6], [16] etc).
 In fact, in Section 3, when $k$ is an algebraically closed field, we show the relation between the universal deformation ring ${\boldsymbol R}_{\overline{\rho}}$ and the ${\rm SL}_2$-character scheme of $\Pi$.
-In Section 4, we investigate examples concerning Riley representations of 2-bridge knot groups ([R1]) and give explicit forms of universal deformations.
-In Section 5, we apply our deformation theory to the case where $\Pi$ is the fundamental group of the complement of a hyperbolic knot in the 3-sphere and $\overline{\rho}$ is the associated holonomy representation, and describe the universal deformation ring by Thurston's deformation theory of hyperbolic structures ([Th]).
-We observe that our result is similar to the case of $p$-adic ordinary Galois representations where the universal deformation is described by Hida's deformation of $p$-adic ordinary modular forms ([H1], [H2]).\\

-We would like to thank Gregory Brumfiel, Shinya Harada, Takahiro Kitayama, Tomoki Mihara, Sachiko Ohtani, Adam Sikora and Seidai Yasuda for useful communications.
-The first and third authors are partly supported by Grants-in-Aids for Scientific Research (B) 24340005 and (C) 25400083, Japan Society for the Promotion of Science (JSPS).
-The fourth author is partly supported by the Grant-in-Aid for JSPS Fellows (25-2241), The Ministry of Education, Culture, Sports, Science and Technology, Japan.\\ \\ {\bf Notation.} For a local ring $R$, we denote by $\frak{m}_R$ the maximal ideal of $R$.
+In Section 4, we investigate examples concerning Riley representations of 2-bridge knot groups ([17]) and give explicit forms of universal deformations.
+In Section 5, we apply our deformation theory to the case where $\Pi$ is the fundamental group of the complement of a hyperbolic knot in the 3-sphere and $\overline{\rho}$ is the associated holonomy representation, and describe the universal deformation ring by Thurston's deformation theory of hyperbolic structures ([21]).
+We observe that our result is similar to the case of $p$-adic ordinary Galois representations where the universal deformation is described by Hida's deformation of $p$-adic ordinary modular forms ([4], [5]).\\ \\ ACKNOWLEDGMENTS.
+We would like to thank Gregory Brumfiel, Shinya Harada, Takahiro Kitayama, Tomoki Mihara, Sachiko Ohtani, Adam Sikora, and Seidai Yasuda for useful communications. \\ \\ {\bf Notation.} For a local ring $R$, we denote by $\frak{m}_R$ the maximal ideal of $R$.
 For an integral domain $k$, we denote by ${\rm char}(k)$ the characteristic of $k$.\\